-Fortuitously, The Former Wife and I went to New Mexico this past weekend and enjoyed some truly dark sky.
+Fortuitously, a past partner and I went to New Mexico this past weekend and enjoyed some truly dark sky.

 Looking up, seeing the Milky Way and hearing nothing but the sounds of nature is a sure sign that if you are not in a Wilderness Area, you are for sure in a wild area.
 These two areas do not always coincide.

 These pockets of dark night are becoming more and more difficult to find.

 Increasingly large metro areas, energy exploration and well-used areas conjure up a scene of a rising tide on the beach.
 Instead of water, it is the growing circles of light steadily increasing.

 The dark sky is wild and remote feeling.
 Perhaps something deep in our cultural DNA fears it.
 And it is why we always seem to want more light: For safety, for security, for a feeling of well-being.

 I remember leading night hikes for an outdoor group I was active with quite a bit.
 It was hard to convince some of the hikers how a full moon is more than enough light to hike safely.

-And The Former Wife tells the story of a cousin visiting her in Arizona.
+And a past partner tells the story of a cousin visiting her in Arizona.
 He refused to leave the perceived safety of the car.
 The dark night sky of northern Arizona was too alien, to remote feeling and too concealing of the “dangers” that lurked.
 It was far removed from his life near Cologne, Germany.

 But with too much light, we lose something.
 Something we need in our lives.

 Which is my usual, tangential and round-about way to bring up a book I recently read: The End of Night: Searching for Darkness in an Age of Artificial Light by Paul Bogard

 It is a book that a bit about science.
 A little bit about sociology.
 And culture, history, literature and musings.

 The book meanders and wanders.
 It jumps from point to point.
 There has no cohesive narrative.